 Many people confuse hyperopia and presbyopia because both conditions make it difficult to see up close.
 The difference between the two is that you are born with hyperopia, and presbyopia doesn't occur until after the age of 40.
 As you get older, the lens of your eye can start to thicken and lose its flexibility, making it difficult to see up close.

-Every year, you should schedule eye care exams with Vision Source Castle Hills in San Antonio.
+Every year, you should schedule eye care exams with Vision Source Castle Hills in northern San Antonio.
 Annual exams will ensure proper vision and the health of your eyes.
 To schedule an appointment, give us a call today at 210-344-1400.